Powered by Coverage.com (NPN: 19966249)

 -

 Why State Farm made our list: As the largest insurer in the nation, State Farm is a well-known insurance company with local offices in 18 Vermont cities.
-The carrier's local agents may contribute to its high customer satisfaction score from J.D.
+The carrier's local agents may contribute to its higher-than-average customer satisfaction score from J.D.
 Power.
-Although State Farm's average rates are more expensive than many other carriers on this list, homeowners may save on their premiums with a long list of discounts.
-Potential savings are available for bundling your policy and having a weather-resistant roof, among others.
+Although State Farm's average rates are more expensive than many other carriers on Bankrate’s list, homeowners could save on their premiums with the company’s long list of potential discounts.
+Savings may be available for bundling your policy and having a weather-resistant roof, among other opportunities.

 Who State Farm may be good for: Homeowners who appreciate doing their insurance business with a local agent with whom they can build a personal relationship may appreciate State Farm.